daniyal1337/Hall_booking/Readme.txt

-Here’s a detailed README for your “Oh Puleez” event organizing and hall booking website:

 Oh Puleez – Your Event, Our Perfection
 Welcome to the "Oh Puleez" website repository!
 This project aims to provide users with a seamless experience for event planning and hall booking services.
 Whether you're hosting a wedding, corporate event, or any other occasion, "Oh Puleez" is dedicated to bringing your vision to life.

-Table of Contents
-Project Overview
-Technologies Used
-Features
-Installation
-How to Use
-Folder Structure
-Contributing
-License
-Project Overview
 The "Oh Puleez" website is an event management platform designed to:

 Provide information about the services offered.